vinothkumargithub/TicTacToe/README.md

 ### TTTBoard.java:
 This is the implementation of board specifically for tic-tac-toe.
 In here, I implement the required methods as laid forth by the interface.
 In the second half of the file, I define for Minimax what it means to win the game (how scoring works) and how pieces move (getSuccessors).

 ## Minimax with Alpha Beta Pruning
-For the computer player in PvC or CvC, I am able to implement a variation of the minimax algorithm with alpha beta pruning.
+For the computer player(s) in PvC or CvC, I implemented a variation of the minimax algorithm with alpha beta pruning.
 Minimax can be applied to any two-player zero-sum finite deterministic games of perfect information.

 The motivation for applying alpha-beta pruning is to disregard states (iterations) that is already known to the algorithm to not be chosen.
 This can signifigantly reduce the number of iterations in the minimax algorithm.

 Note: another viable solution for large games (not so much tic-tac-toe but for larger games such as chess), I could've applied an heuristic evaluation function.
 This allows me to set a depth cutoff point in order to get an "estimate" of the best move.
 The motivation for this is to reduce iterations.
 The depth can then increase with iterative deepening.

 ## Running the tests